 - ½ teaspoon kosher salt

-- Add the ingredients to a serving bowl and massage to combine for 2-3 minutes.
+- Add the ingredients for the salad to a serving bowl and use your hands to massage and combine for 2-3 minutes.

 - Taste and season with ground sumac.
-Cover and set it aside for at least 30 minutes before serving.
+Cover and refrigerate for 30 minutes.

-- If the raw onion flavor is too strong, soak the onions in cold water for 20 minutes to reduce the intensity.
-Drain the onions, pat them dry, and continue preparing the salad.
+- Prepare the onions.
+If raw onion flavor is too strong, soak the onions in cold water for 20 minutes to mellow the taste.
+After soaking, drain the onions and pat them dry before tossing them with the other ingredients.